spyren/Mecrisp-Cube/README.md

 CLI from the [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) package.

 1. For programming the switch SW2 has to be in position BOOT0.
-2. Connect USB with the computer.
+2. Connect the dongle USB with the computer.
-3. Flash the firmware with STM32CubeProgrammer, either with the CLI or the GUI
+3. Flash the firmware with STM32CubeProgrammer, either with the CLI (see below) or the GUI (open file .., Download)
+4. Disconnect dongle from the computer.
+5. Set the switch SW2 to position 0.

 <pre>
 $ <b>alias cubepgmcli='/opt/STMicroelectronics/STM32Cube/STM32CubeProgrammer/bin/STM32_Programmer_CLI'</b>
 $ <b>cubepgmcli -c port=USB1 -d MecrispCubeCalcFS.bin 0x8000000 </b>
 </pre>
-4. Disconnect dongle from the computer.
-5. Set the switch SW2 to position 0.

 #### Update BLE Stack (optional)